NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.SeExprSimple.rst

 SeExprSimple node
 =================

-*This documentation is for version 2.0 of SeExprSimple.*
+*This documentation is for version 2.0 of SeExprSimple (fr.inria.openfx.SeExprSimple).*

 Description
 -----------